awe-templates/scripts/README.md

 # scripts

-Somme scripts for daily use.
+Some scripts for daily use.